beingkong/On-Device-Speech-to-Speech-Conversational-AI/README.md

 The text chunking method significantly reduces perceived latency by processing and delivering the first chunk of text as soon as it becomes available.
 Let's consider a hypothetical system where the language model generates responses at a certain rate.
 If we imagine a scenario where the model produces a response of N words at a rate of R words per second, waiting for the complete response would introduce a delay of N/R seconds before any audio is produced.
 With text chunking, the system can start processing the first M words as soon as they are ready (after M/R seconds), while the remaining words continue to be generated.
 This means the user hears the initial part of the response in just M/R seconds, while the rest streams in naturally.

+### Leading filler word LLM Prompting
+We use a another little trick in the LLM prompt to speed up the system’s first response.
+We ask the LLM to start its reply with filler words like “umm,” “so,” or “well.”
+These words have a special role in language: they create natural pauses and breaks.
+Since these are single-word responses, they take only milliseconds to convert to audio.
+When we apply our chunking rules, the system splits the response at the filler word (e.g., “umm,”) and sends that tiny chunk to the TTS engine.
+This lets the bot play the audio for “umm” almost instantly, reducing perceived latency.
+The filler words act as natural “bridges” to mask processing delays.
+Even a short “umm” gives the illusion of a fluid conversation, while the system works on generating the rest of the response in the background.
+Longer chunks after the filler word might take more time to process, but the initial pause feels intentional and human-like.

+We have fallback plans for cases when the LLM fails to start its response with fillers.
+In those cases, we put hand breaks at 2 to 5 words, which comes with a cost of a bit of choppiness at the beginning but that feels less painful than the system taking a long time to give the first response.

-In practice, this approach can reduce perceived latency by up to 50-70%, depending on the length of the response and the speed of the language model.
-For example, in a typical conversation where responses average 15-20 words, text chunking can bring the initial response time down from 1.5-2 seconds to just 0.5-0.7 seconds, making the interaction feel much more natural and immediate.
+**In practice,** this approach can reduce perceived latency by up to 50-70%, depending on the length of the response and the speed of the language model.
+For example, in a typical conversation where responses average 15-20 words, our techniques can bring the initial response time down from 1.5-2 seconds to just `0.5-0.7` seconds, making the interaction feel much more natural and immediate.

 ## Resources
 This project utilizes the following resources: